Jbekker/humble-interface/README.md

-# Nautilus NFT Marketplace: Front End Interface
+# HumbleSwap : Front End Interface

-An open source repository for Nautilus front end interface.
-Nautilus is a NFT Marketplace on Voi Network.
+An open source repository for HumbleSwap front end interface.
+HumbleSwap is a Decentralized Exchange on Voi Network.